National University (Philippines): University emblem

+The mascot of National University (NU) is the Bulldog.

 Academics

 National University Manila offers twenty-four undergraduate degrees in its eight colleges.
 It also offers basic education via the NU Nazareth School.
 National University's basic education unit and Nazareth School merged in 2013.
 During the 2020–2021 school year, NU Nazareth had a student population of 13,729.

 Campuses

-Laguna Campus
+Laguna campus

 National University has a satellite campus in Calamba, Laguna.
 The abandoned site of St. James College of Calamba was purchased by NU and it is now occupied by National University as a satellite campus.
 It is the first NU campus outside Metro Manila.
 The university opened its doors to students in the 2018–2019 school year.

+Bacolod campus

+The National University Bacolod (NU Bacolod or NUB) in Bacolod City is the school's first satelitte campus in the Visayas-Mindanao region and also the first one outside Luzon.
+It is the 11th overall campus of the university.
+It is located beside SM City Bacolod at Bishop Antonio Y. Fortich Avenue, Reclamation Area, Barangay 12 and its first operations started from school year 2024 to 2025.
+It offers Senior High School and college courses.
+Senior High School programs include: Accountancy, Business, and Management (ABM), Science, Technology, Engineering, and Mathematics (STEM), and Humanities and Social Sciences (HUMSS).
+Its college programs include Bachelor of Science in Accountancy, Bachelor of Science in Computer Science, Bachelor of Science in Psychology, Bachelor of Science in Tourism Management, Bachelor of Science in Architecture, Bachelor of Science in Civil Engineering, Bachelor of Science in Management Accounting, Bachelor of Science in Medical Technology, and Bachelor of Science in Political Science.

+Lipa campus

+The National University Lipa (NU Lipa or NULP) in Lipa City, Batangas is the school's first campus in the Batangas province, and the third on Region IV-A. Its six-floor campus building is situated behind SM City Lipa in Ayala Highway, Lipa City.
+Their operations started on SY 2022-2023 with more than 900 students.
+Its offers the Senior High School curriculum, with academic tracks/strands.In addition, they also offer college undergraduate and extension graduate programs.

 List of campuses

 Accreditations and affiliations

 National University is an accredited member of various National and International Organizations: